stefanoscolapasta/2D_Raycast_Lighting_System/README.md

 It's also my first ever program/code written in C++.
 I do anyway realize the monstrosities I have writtend and how bad the source code is.\
-A total refactor of the project will be vital and non-postponable.

 A demo of the lighting system.